-Arc Infrastructure may, at any time, suspend the TAP of an Accredited Person for breaches of safety which include but are not limited to, a failure to comply with Rule 1003 General Responsibilities for Safety section 2.4 Drugs and Alcohol.
+Arc Infrastructure may, at any time, suspend the TAP of an Accredited Person for breaches of safety which include but are not limited to, a failure to comply with Rule 1003 Section 2.4 Drugs and Alcohol.

 In the event of a safety breach an Accredited Person's TAP may be suspended immediately pending the outcome of an investigation.
 Notification of a suspension will be provided in writing to the Accredited Person and the applicable employer.